Forms

 CIN490Y1Y; CIN491H1F; CIN492H1S

 Independent research projects are devised by students, supervised by Cinema Studies faculty, and open to Specialist and Major students in the Cinema Studies program.
-Students must enlist a Cinema Studies faculty to serve as supervisor, and submit a proposal along with a course syllabus to cinema.studies@utoronto.ca to be reviewed by the Undergraduate Committee.
+Students must enlist a Cinema Studies faculty to serve as supervisor, and submit a proposal along with a proposed course syllabus to cinema.studies@utoronto.ca to be reviewed by the Undergraduate Committee.

 Independent Study does not fulfill the 400-Level Seminar program requirement in the Cinema Studies Major and Specialist programs.

-The deadline to apply for Independent Studies is May 1, 2023 for Fall 2023 course, November 1, 2023 for Winter 2024 course, and April 1, 2024 for Summer 2024 course.
+The deadline to apply for Independent Studies is April 1, 2026 for the Summer 2026 course, May 1, 2026 for the Fall 2026 course, and November 1, 2026 for the Winter 2027 course.